 View pop-up documentation

-Quick Documentation popup Ctrl+Q helps you get more information on a symbol at caret without leaving the current context.
-Depending on the element you call it for, the popup shows:
+Quick Documentation popup (available on mousehover or via the Ctrl+Q shortcut) helps you get more information on a symbol at caret without leaving the current context.
+Depending on the element you invoke it for, the popup shows:

 function signature details,

 code documentation (either regular or Doxygen comments),